Office of Vital Statistics

 Emergency Filing and Burial Permit Issuance

-Your package must include a Drop to Paper Death Certificate with a physician's black ink signature, a Disposition of Remains (Burial Permit), and the filing fee of $11.
+Your package must include a Drop to Paper Death Certificate with a physician's black ink signature, a Disposition of Remains (Burial Permit), and the filing fee.
 For additional information call (650) 573-2373 during regular business hours.

 Procedure for Requesting a Transit Letter